luhao-yang/luhao-yang.github.io/_posts/blogs-2018/2018-01-31-6-takeaways-from-donald-trumps-first-state-of-the-union-speech.md

 ---
 id: 184
-title: '6 takeaways from Donald Trump&#8217;s first State of the Union speech'
+title: "6 takeaways from Donald Trump&#8217;s first State of the Union speech"
 #date: 2018-01-31T23:39:57+00:00
 author: Luhao
 summary: "I just read an article of trump's state of union, just for keeping up with latest politic news and learning English"